galaxyproject/training-material/topics/admin/tutorials/cvmfs/tutorial.md

 # Other Aspects

-> Right, we'll go back to our tutorial. um Yeah.
+> Right, we'll go back to our tutorial.
+Yeah.
 Just finally, just before we
-> finish up. um If we are developing a new tool and you want to add a reference
+> finish up.
+If we are developing a new tool and you want to add a reference
 > genome or a different index just give us - drop us a line on Gitter and we'll
-> be able to add it into our - into the reference data for the community. um
+> be able to add it into our - into the reference data for the community.
 > We're looking at automating the process of building all of this material
 > using data managers and ephemeris.
 And we're working with a group of people
 > called the IDC, which is the Intergalactic Data Commission, which is a funny